 LEAVE THE KIDS AT HOME: 11 Most Romantic Getaways in Pennsylvania

 Bethlehem’s Main Street is lined with traditional Christmas markets (with some also indoors), while choir singers serenade visitors.
 Parents can have fun sipping their way along the Holiday Cocktail Trail.
-Bethlehem is also less than 20 minutes from the Delaware River Railroad, one of only a handful of tracks offering Polar Express-themed train rides.
+Bethlehem is also less than 20 minutes from the Delaware River Railroad, one of only a handful of tracks offering Christmas train rides themed to the Polar Express.

 9. St. Croix, U.S. Virgin Islands